dak79/odin-calculator/README.md

 [Calculator](https://dak79.github.io/odin-calculator/)

 ## Description
-This project is part of [The Odin Project - Foundation Course](https://www.theodinproject.com/lessons/foundations-calculator).
+This project is part of [The Odin Project - Foundations Path](https://www.theodinproject.com/lessons/foundations-calculator).
 The goal here is to combine all HTML, CSS and JavaScript basis learned until this pont of the path.
 The outcome is a pocket calculator with some feature.

 ## Tecnologies